How to buy an S&P 500 index fund

 Consider buying into the fund over a period of time using a method known as dollar-cost averaging.
 By doing this, you’re spreading out buy points and avoiding the practice of “timing the market.”
 This approach can help you take advantage of any market downturns that happen on occasion.

 Buying an S&P 500 index fund can be a wise decision for your portfolio, and that’s one reason that Warren Buffett has consistently recommended it to investors.
-It’s actually easy to find a low-cost fund and set up a brokerage account, even if you only have basic knowledge of what to do.
+It’s easy to find a low-cost fund and set up a brokerage account, even if you only have basic knowledge of what to do.
 Then you’ll be able to enjoy the solid performance of the S&P 500 over time.

 Editorial Disclaimer: All investors are advised to conduct their own independent research into investment strategies before making an investment decision.
 In addition, investors are advised that past investment product performance is no guarantee of future price appreciation.